5 Requirements for Protection under the CDC Eviction Order (FAQ & Fillable CDC Declaration)

 The Centers for Disease Control and Prevention (CDC) issued an order to put a temporary halt to some residential evictions to help prevent the spread of COVID-19.
 If you qualify, your landlord cannot evict you.
-The eviction moratorium starts on September 4, 2020 and lasts until December 31, 2020.
+The eviction moratorium started on September 4, 2020 and lasts until March 31, 2021.

 You have to meet 5 eligibility requirements to qualify for protection under the CDC order.
 Not everyone will qualify for eviction protection under the CDC’s order.
 If you qualify, you must send your landlord a declaration stating that you qualify.
 There are forms at the end of this article you can send to your landlord.

 Who is protected from eviction under the CDC’s order?